Crossed product algebras and generalized entropy for subregions: Introduction

 Recently, there have been exciting advancements in this vein.
 In an early attempt \cite{Jefferson:2018ksk} to understand black hole interiors via modular inclusions, the algebra of the TFD was simply assumed to be type III, based on the idea of subregion-subregion duality (see sec. \ref{sec:AdS}), i.e., the duality with the algebra of bulk operators in the left and right exteriors.
 Additional support for this idea was subsequently given in \cite{Leutheusser:2021frk,Leutheusser:2021qhd}, which conjectured that the change in character of the boundary algebra from type I to type III arises from the Hawking-Page transition, in which black holes become canonically favourable in the bulk; see \cite{Witten:2021jzq,JeffersonAQFT} for more explanation.
 The nature of the algebras was finally proven only recently in \cite{Furuya:2023fei} (see also \cite{Banerjee:2023eew} for further discussion of missing information in this context).
 In a remarkable paper \cite{Witten:2021unn}, it was shown that one can deform the boundary algebra perturbatively in $1/N$ from type III$_1$ to type II$_\infty$ by adjoining the generator of the modular automorphism group, which is dual to the ADM mass in the bulk, via the crossed product~\cite{Takesaki1} (reviewed below, not to be confused with the more familiar cross product).
-In stark contrast to type III algebras, type II algebras \emph{do} admit a well-defined trace, and hence a meaningful definition of von Neumann entropy for density states.
-Indeed, the exciting result of \cite{Witten:2021unn} is that this allows one to obtain an expression for the generalized entropy in a system (namely, the TFD above the Hawking-Page transition) in which it was previously, in the type III theory, fundamentally ill-defined.
+In stark contrast to type III algebras, type II algebras \emph{do} admit a well-defined trace, and hence a meaningful definition of von Neumann entropy for density states.\footnote{We note however that while von Neumann entropy in type I theories may admit an interpretation in terms of counting states, this is not the case in type II theories, so the physical interpretation of von Neumann entropy in the present situation differs; see \cite{Witten:2021unn} for further comment.} Indeed, the exciting result of \cite{Witten:2021unn} is that this allows one to obtain an expression for the generalized entropy in a system (namely, the TFD above the Hawking-Page transition) in which it was previously, in the type III theory, fundamentally ill-defined.
 Subsequently, this crossed product construction was applied to a microcanonical version of the TFD (which avoids the need to work perturbatively) in \cite{Chandrasekaran:2022eqq}, the algebra of de Sitter space together with an observer in \cite{Chandrasekaran:2022cip}, and JT gravity in \cite{Penington:2023dql,Kolchmeyer:2023gwa}.

 In this paper, we show that this reduction from type III to type II can be generalized to in principle arbitrary subregions of arbitrary QFTs by adjoining the appropriate modular Hamiltonian.
 In this sense, the crossed product construction may be viewed as a refinement of \eqref{eq:Haag} in the sense that it allows one to associate a trace on the local algebra of observables in any quantum field theory, i.e.,